januariod/k6-load-testing/README.md

-# k6-performance-testing
+# _K6-Load-Testing_ with K6
-Performance testing with K6
+Sample project to demonstrate load/performance tests written with K6 running on a CI service.

 ## Test Types